Applications for the 2024 Master Gardener class are now closed. Continue reading for more information.

 Have you always wanted to learn more about gardening, have more of a science-based knowledge of gardening, meet new people and make a difference in the community?
 Then the WSU Master Gardener Program might be right for you.

-Master Gardeners are community educators trained to work in partnership with Washington State University (WSU) Extension to educate the public and enhance the quality of life in communities by promoting science-based gardening practices.
-Master Gardeners provide gardening advice to the public at plant clinics, demonstration gardens and other outreach activities.
+As community educators, Master Gardeners work in partnership with Washington State University (WSU) Extension to educate the public and enhance the quality of life in communities by promoting unbiased, research-based gardening practices.
+They donate over 44,000 volunteer hours giving gardening advice and educating the public at plant advice clinics, demonstration gardens and other outreach activities.